 Youngsook Choi and Taey Iohe

-Youngsook Choi, in collaboration with Taey Iohe, will use this bursary to research colonial botany and shamanic plants; develop the ideas of inter-species symbiont care; launch an experimental working group with invited practitioners whose works are anchored on decolonising botanical science; and set up mentoring sessions for further development beyond the bursary period.
-The working group will have a public launch event on 15th June, more information and tickets can be found here.
+Youngsook Choi, in collaboration with Taey Iohe, has used the bursary to research colonial botany and shamanic plants; develop the ideas of inter-species symbiotic care; launch an experimental working group with invited practitioners whose works are anchored on decolonising botanical science; and set up mentoring sessions for further development beyond the bursary period.
+The working group had a public launch event on 15th June, more information and a recording of the event can be found below.

 Learn more about their practice: